lambdamusic/extempore-extensions/README.md

 ## VSCode resources

-The [backups](backups/) folder contains snippets and keybindings files for VSCode, as well as other potentially reusable bits and pieces.
+The [backups](https://github.com/lambdamusic/The-Musical-Code/tree/main/backups) folder (in the TMC repo) contains snippets and keybindings files for VSCode, as well as other potentially reusable bits and pieces.

 ## See also